Robert Genuario

 Robert Genuario (born March 31, 1952) is a Connecticut Superior Court judge appointed by Governor M. Jodi Rell in 2005.
 He had served as Secretary of the State of Connecticut Office of Policy and Management since January 2005.
 He was a seven-term Republican member of the Connecticut Senate, representing Norwalk and part of Darien, Connecticut in Connecticut's 25th District from 1991 to 2001.

 Early life and family

-Genuario received his B.A. from Villanova University in 1974, and earned his law degree from Villanova University's School of Law in 1977.
+Genuario received his B.A. degree from Villanova University in 1974, and earned his Juris Doctor degree from Villanova University School of Law in 1977.
 He is a partner in the Norwalk law firm of Genuario & Conover.
 He served as a law clerk with the Connecticut Superior Court from 1977 to 1978.
 Genuario resides in Norwalk with his wife, MaryAnn and four sons, Robert Jr., Eric, Adam and Andrew.

 Political career

 Prior to his election to the Connecticut Senate, Genuario served as a member of the Norwalk Board of Education from 1981 to 1990, and as its chairman in 1982, 1983, and 1990.

 He was president of the Norwalk Jaycees and the former director of the Norwalk Lions Club.

 Genuario served on the Boards of Trustees of the Norwalk YMCA, Norwalk Maritime Aquarium, Steppingstones Children’s Museum, the Child Guidance Center of Middle Fairfield County, and Honey Hill Nursing Home.

 In 1990, Genuario was elected to the Connecticut Senate.
 He served as Deputy Minority Leader, and on the following committees: